Sylvain59650/lodash-object/docs/Array.md

  ## zipWith

-    Array.zipWith([arrays], [iteratee=_.identity])
+    Array Array.zipWith( (...Array)arrays, Function iteratee=_.identity)

-This method is like Array#zip except that it accepts iteratee to specify how grouped values should be combined.
+This method is like [Array#zip](#zip) except that it accepts iteratee to specify how grouped values should be combined.
 The iteratee is invoked with the elements of each group: (...group).

 Arguments

     [arrays] (...Array): The arrays to process.
-    [iteratee=_.identity] (Function): The function to combine grouped values.
+    iteratee : The function to combine grouped values.

 Returns